This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

 Because of the limited capacity of this course, students from the BA Urban Studies always have priority.
 Students from any other programme than the BA Urban Studies must contact the Coordinator of Studies to see whether there are places left.
 If there are no places left, you may be placed on a waiting list.
 The waiting list will be cleared according to the amount of places left after the Urban Studies students have been placed and to the position on the waiting list.

-The World Health Organization (WHO) defines health as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-According to the WHO, a healthy city is “one that continually creates and improves its physical and social environments and expands the community resources that enable people to mutually support each other in performing all the functions of life and developing to their maximum potential.”
+The World Health Organization (WHO) defines a healthy city as “one that continually creates and improves its physical and social environments and expands the community resources that enable people to mutually support each other in performing all the functions of life and developing to their maximum potential.”

-This course addresses all these aspects of health (physical, mental, and social) from different scientific perspectives (i.e., the psychologal, epidemiological, educational, sociological, and humanities perspectives).
-It focuses on the health of the urban community, individual health in the urban context, and (preventive) interventions aimed at improving health in the urban context.
+This course addresses all aspects of health (physical, mental, and social) of individuals living in cities, as well as the question if and how cities can improve their inhabitants’ health.
+It focuses on the health of the urban community, individual health in the urban context, and (preventive) interventions aimed at improving health in the urban context, from different scientific perspectives (i.e., the psychologal, epidemiological, educational, sociological, and humanities perspectives).

-Examples of urban challenges are low socio-economic status, crowding, environmental chaos, and unhealthy living conditions.
-Such challenges, or risk factors, have individually been associated with adverse physical, mental, and social outcomes.
-In urban environments, these risk factors often cluster together, which may very well aggravate outcomes, as well as complicate the search for meaningful interventions.
+Examples of factors that negatively impact health and occur more frequently in cities, are low socio-economic status, crowding, environmental chaos, and unhealthy living conditions.
+Such risk factors have individually been associated with adverse physical, mental, and social health outcomes.
+In urban environments, these risk factors often cluster together, which may very well aggravate health outcomes, as well as complicate the search for meaningful interventions.
 This is why the issue of health in urban settings needs an interdisciplinary and contextual approach.

 General learning outcomes